Furikuda/bork/docs/quickstart.rst

 - mapping of user/group names to user/group IDs
 - permissions

-You likely already have a working borg setup there, including perhaps:
+You likely already have a working bork setup there, including perhaps:

   - an environment variable for the key passphrase (for encrypted repos),
   - a keyfile for the repo (not needed for repokey mode),
   - a ssh key for the repo server (not needed for locally mounted repos),
-  - a valid borg cache for that repo (quicker than cache rebuild).
+  - a valid bork cache for that repo (quicker than cache rebuild).

 The **user** might be: